skhiggins/ra_guide/README.md

 ### Using sections to keep track of different types of tasks
 Keep different types of tasks in separate sections.
 Most projects will have the following sections:
 - **Admin**: This section should contain administrative tasks.
-For example, writing up presentation comments, organizing tasks in Asana.
+For example, writing up presentation comments and organizing tasks in Asana.
 - **Agenda**: Keep items to be discussed in meetings in this section.
 Also, there should be a category (column) titled "Priorities" with the priorities of all the team members.
 This is explained more in detail in the following sections.
 - **Analysis**: All analysis-related tasks will be in this section.
 This should be the center of any project.
 - **Presentations**: Tasks for presentations and conferences.